QUEST FOR HOME - 30,000 BC

 When your clan finally reaches the cave, the game is scored based on how many of your clan survived, and whether they are sick, injured, or suffering from a condition.

-The game includes 13 clan cards, 18 terrain cards, 24 event cards and custom dice.
+The game includes 13 clan cards, 18 terrain cards, 24 event cards, tokens and dice.